rpmcruz/rpmcruz.github.io/_posts/2019-06-22-tensorflow2.md

 ---

 {% raw  %}
-A breath of fresh as TensorFlow is about to debut its 2.0 version.
+A breath of fresh air as TensorFlow is about to debut its 2.0 version.
 I take the opportunity to do a small comparison between TensorFlow v1, PyTorch and TensorFlow v2.

 Let us say we want to calculate the derivative of $$f(x)=x^2$$ when $$x=5$$.